 Invisalign Express vs Lite

-The treatment packages from Invisalign that have the shortest treatment times, and cost the least, are Express and Lite.
+The Invisalign treatment packages that have the shortest treatment times, and cost the least, are Express and Lite.
 Both of these packages are for people with less severe orthodontic cases.

 When it comes to Invisalign Express vs Lite, Express is for those with mild issues and Lite for those with mild to moderate orthodontic cases.
 Treatment with Express will need fewer sets of aligners than Lite and also take a shorter time to complete.

-As mentioned above, Express treatment can take anywhere from 3 to 6 months and cost between £1,500 and £3,000.
+As mentioned above, Express treatment can take anywhere from three to six months and cost between £1,500 and £3,000.
 Invisalign Lite treatment, on the other hand, may take between 6 and 8 months and costs roughly £2,500 to £4,000.

 Express Invisalign Reviews

-Megan wanted to write about her partner's treatment to show that Invisalign isn't just for people with moderate to severe orthodontic issues, just about anyone can benefit from treatment.
+Megan wanted to write about her partner's treatment to show that Invisalign treatment isn't just for people with moderate to severe orthodontic issues; just about anyone can benefit.

 After about 10 trays or so, Brandon finished his treatment.
 He has now upgraded to the retainers, which he will wear all the time for 3-6 months (I did 3 months in mine!) and after that, wear them every night to sleep.
 The retainers look just like the clear aligners, by the way.-Megan Stokes

-Invisalign Express is one of several aligner treatment options from Invisalign.
+Invisalign Express is one of several aligner treatment options from Align Technology.
 It is for people who have very mild orthodontic issues and who want treatment for purely aesthetic purposes.

-Express is the cheapest of Invisalign’s different packages; however, it may not be the best option for you if you have more severe orthodontic issues.
+Express is the cheapest of their aligner packages; however, it may not be the best option for you if you have more severe orthodontic issues.